Resource competition in Three-gene-motif & Emergence of Feed-forward response: A Spatiotemporal Study: Results

-\subsection{Key characteristics features of conventional FFL demonstrated by rFFL:}
+\subsubsection{Key characteristic features of conventional FFL demonstrated by rFFL:}

+Following the same approach as described in \ref{c2}, we explore other rFFL architectures as shown in Fig. \ref{res motif}(a).
+We have consolidated the major observations and findings below: \begin{itemize}

-\begin{itemize} \item{\textit{$S_x$ off state delay in Coherent rFFL motif:}} $Z$ steady state state is delayed in coherent type $2$ and type $3$ rFFL motif wrt. the corresponding resource driven simple regulation motif in $S_x$ off state.
+\item{\textit{\textbf{$S_x$ off state delay in coherent rFFL motif:}}}\\ $Z_F$ steady state is delayed in coherent type $2$ and type $3$ rFFL motif wrt. $Z_S$ of rSM motif in $S_x$ off state.
 The behavior is similar to the conventional motif responses \cite{mangan2003structure}.
-Additionally, here the variation in resource affinity value regulates the delay response significantly (Fig. \ref{chrnt2}b, Fig. \ref{chrnt3}b). \\ As explained earlier, from $t=0$ to $t=10$ the resource driven repression of $Z$ via $X$ is on; along with for coherent type 2, $X$ repress the activator ($Y$) of $Z$ (for coherent type 3, $X$ activates the repressor of $Z$).
-So with respect to resource driven simple motif where $X$ to $Z$ is repression and $Y$ activates $Z$, in rFFL motif $Y$ level is low due to presence of repression on $Y$ via $X$.
-At $t=10$, when the repression is withdrawn from $Z$, the level rises and becomes steady in a higher level.
-Also a delay is seen in reaching the steady state of $Z$ for coherent type $2$ rFFL logic as the activator $Y$ level is low here thus further $Z$ production is delayed (similar logic applicable for rFFL coherent type $3$ motif) when compared with resource driven simple motif.
-These behaviors are similar to the cFFL responses. \item{\textit{Steady state logic of $Z$ is dependent on $S_x$ in Coherent rFFL:}} Steady state logic of $Z$ is inverted with $S_x$ in coherent type $2$ and coherent type $3$ rFFL motif, that is $Z$ goes on in $S_x$ off step.
-As mentioned earlier, $S_x$ off state releases the repression on $Z$ both in terms of resource and indirect regulatory repression via $Y$ in both coherent type $2$ and $3$ rFFL motif, thus $Z$ production increases making $Z$ response inverted with $S_x$.
+Additionally, we have also observed that the variation in resource affinity value regulates the delay response significantly (as shown in Fig. \ref{chrnt2}(b), Fig. \ref{chrnt3}(b)). \\

+\item{\textit{\textbf{Steady state logic of $Z_F$ is dependent on $S_x$ in coherent rFFL:}}}\\ Steady-state logic of $Z_F$ is inverted with $S_x$ in coherent type $2$ and coherent type $3$ rFFL motif.
+That is, $Z_F$ in rFFL goes on in $S_x$ off step.
+As mentioned earlier, $S_x$ off state releases the repression on $Z_F$, both in terms of resource and indirect regulatory repression via $Y$, in both coherent type $2$ and $3$ rFFL motif, thus, $Z_F$ production increases, making $Z_F$ response inverted with $S_x$ in rFFL. \\

+\item{\textit{\textbf{Steady state of $Z_F$ is dependent on $S_y$ in coherent type 2 rFFL motif but not in coherent type 3 rFFL :}}}\\ The steady state of $Z_F$ responds strongly to $S_y$ in the case of coherent type $2$ rFFL, and the inverted output nature is lost when $S_y=0$ (at $S_x = 0$, $S_y = 1$ the $Z_F$ steady state is inverted in nature).
+But the steady state of $Z_F$ is not dependent on $S_y$ in the case of coherent type $3$ rFFL motif.
+Both these behaviors are similar to the cFFL motif responses. \\